Designers & Creators Directory

 Biography

-Bogdan Bogdanović was an acclaimed designer, teacher, writer, urbanist and architect who is renowned for the dozens of anti-fascist sculptural monuments he created across the Balkans from the 1950s to the late 1980s.
-He is considered one of the greatest Serbian architects of the 20th century.
+Bogdan Bogdanović was an acclaimed designer, teacher, writer, urbanist and architect who is renowned for the dozens of anti-fascist sculptural monuments and commemorative works that he created across the the Yugoslav region from the 1950s to the late 1980s.
+He is considered one of the greatest Serbian architects of the 20th century, having made deep impressions on the artistic and architectural legacy of Yugoslavia.
 Raised in a progressive household by parents who were writers and intellectuals, Bogdanović was exposed to socially conscious art and activism at an early age, especially as his father, Milan, was director of the National Theatre of Serbia.
-At the onset of the National Liberation War (WWII), Bogdanović joined the Communist Party and enlisted as a Partisan soldier.
+As WWII came to the Kingdom of Yugoslavia in the form of the People's Liberation Struggle, Bogdanović joined the Communist Party of Yugoslavia and enlisted as a Partisan soldier.
 While serving, he was seriously wounded while fighting in Bosnia, but he soon recovered.

 "Bogdan Bogdanovic's radical approach was even more pronounced here in the Village School, where the group gathered on weekends during the summer semester and created a fictitious civilization through myths as the basis for the creation of a city.
 Perhaps seemingly harmless, this creative play radically emphasized the unbroken link between culture and the built environment and the city as a cultural phenomenon."

-After the fall of Yugoslavia in the early 1990s, Bogdanović found the nationalistic direction that Serbia was taking distasteful, even going as far as openly criticizing Slobodan Milošević, which resulted in the artist receiving death threats and being the target of political smear campaigns by Serbian state media.
+Bogdanović was so well respected across Serbia, he was elected to serve as the mayor of Belgrade in 1982, a position which he held until 1986.
+However, after the fall of Yugoslavia in the early 1990s, Bogdanović found the nationalistic direction that Serbia was taking distasteful, even going as far as openly criticizing Slobodan Milošević, which resulted in the artist receiving death threats and being the target of political smear campaigns by Serbian state media.
 As a result, Bogdanović went into self-imposed exile to Paris in 1993, then later relocating to Vienna.
 During this post-Yugoslav era, many of the spomenik complexes Bogdanović created fell into disrepair and destruction, which devastated him greatly.
 After the fall of Milošević, he returned briefly to Belgrade, but soon left the city again, criticizing it for becoming "overwhelming, scary, cruel and mono-national".
-He lived in Vienna for the rest of his days, where he died in hospital of a heart attack in 2010.
+He lived in Vienna for the rest of his days, where he passeed away in 2010.
+After his death, his remains were transfered back to Belgrade.
+Before passing, he declined offers by the city to be interred at Belgrade's "Alley of Distinguished Citizens" at the New Cemetery.
+Instead, he was given permission by Belgrade Jewish community to have his remains interred just across the street from the New Cemetery at the Jewish Cemetery at the base of the first monument which he built there in 1952.
+When Bogdanović's wife Ksenija passed as well in 2017, she was interred in the same spot next to him.

 Works by this Designer: